 When you and your partner start getting more serious, it’s time to have some real conversations about money.
 These conversations can help you to get on the same page and ensure you have similar financial values.

-When your relationship starts to get serious, you’ll want to start talking about your financial backgrounds.
+When your relationship starts to get serious, you’ll want to start talking about your financial background.
 This doesn’t have to be a single conversation — It’s more likely that it will be a continuous conversation.

 Things to talk about include: